Aemony/Win11-WebSearchProviders/README.md

 ## Installation

-1. [Download](https://github.com/Aemony/Win11-WebSearchProviders/releases/latest) the `Win11-WebSearchProviders.zip` archive and extract it in a folder of your choice.
+1. [Download](https://github.com/Aemony/Win11-WebSearchProviders/releases/latest) `Win11-WebSearchProviders.zip` and extract it in a folder of your choice.

 2. Run `setup.bat` or `setup.ps1`.
 Either of these will prompt for elevated rights (needed to install the self-signed certificate) before installing the `_package.msix` archive.